Skip to main content

 Novel cardiac pacemakers with unique designs or alternative stimulation modes might need to develop specific procedure codes and adjust payment mechanisms to fully leverage their unique technology or cost profile.

-MTRC has experience with more than seven projects related to cardiac pacemakers in Europe.
+MTRC has experience with more than 7 projects related to cardiac pacemakers in Europe

 News and insights

-Recommendations about add-on reimbursement for medical devices in France in February 2025
+February 2026 recommendations about add-on reimbursement for medical devices in France

 Get in touch